 - 1. Complete the undergraduate application, which is available online at http://agsapply.enc.edu. - 2.
-Provide official signed and sealed transcripts for all previous college-level work.
+Provide official signed and sealed transcripts for all previous college-level work or electronic copy sent directly to the college by your previous institution.
+Forwarded copies of official transcripts will not be accepted as official.
 If there is no previous college experience, an official high school or GED transcript must be provided.
 (If any of these institutions are located outside the United States, the transcript must first be officially evaluated by one of the evaluation agencies indicated in Section 3.02C, below.) - 3.
 Online students only: Provide a copy of a government-issued picture ID for identity verification purposes.
-Sensitive information can be redacted, but the student's full name and the picture must be clearly visible. - 4.
-Submit an up-to-date resume detailing employment history, volunteer experiences and other relevant life experiences.
+Sensitive information can be redacted, but the student's full name and the picture must be clearly visible.